gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    When all the above options are present, the Association will start with support of DTLS/SCTP.
 The set of options indicated are the DTLS/SCTP Mandatory Options.
 No data transfer is permitted before DTLS handshake is complete.
-Data chunks that are received before DTLS handshake will be silently discarded.
+DATA chunks that are received before DTLS handshake will be silently discarded.
 Chunk bundling is permitted according to {{RFC4960}}.
 The DTLS handshake will enable authentication of both the peers and also have the declare